Ellywoooo/python/Two_act_1404/README.md

 print("Array: ",arr)

 # 1.2 Print the shape and data type of the array.
+## .shape and .dtype return the shape and data type of array
 print("Shape: ", arr.shape)
 print("Data type: ", arr.dtype)

 # 1.3 Multiply each element by 2 and print the result.
+## Assign multiply 2 into result
 result = arr * 2
 print("Multiply: ", result)